leaflettuce/DSblog/content/posts/classifying_ads.md

 ```
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="../img/it460_final/ROC.png" style="width: 500px;"/>
 <br>
-explain ROC
+The ROC shows the relationship between true positives and false positives for the model.
+This plot shows a pretty good trade off with an AUC of around 94%.

 ## Results and Further Considerations
 In review, a K-NN algorithm works surprisingly well and should be used if false positives are severely damaging in application- This model had, by far, the lowest count of these in the test.
 If overall accuracy is the goal on the other hand, the basic ANN fit from neuralnet is able to predict over 97% of all test observations correctly and would be arguably the 'best' option.
 It all comes down to how the system would be implemented.
-This model would be require constant upkeep to be useful for anything like a ad blocker though.
+<br><br>This model would also require constant upkeep to be useful for anything like a ad blocker though.
 The fact that it trains on URL keywords is its primary weakness; Ad companies would probably be able to quickly pick up on this bias and switch them up.
 To combat this, a system could be set up that grabs new training data every week to keep the keyword dictionary up to date and new keywords accounted for in the model.
-Outside of these considerations, I'm happy with this project and excited to see that even a simple ANN can be extremely effective at capturing complex, sparse input data.
+<br><br>Outside of these considerations, I'm happy with this project and excited to see that even a simple ANN can be extremely effective at capturing complex, sparse input data.